60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 But I’ve also been experiencing 144 FPS gaming with a buttery smooth 144hz monitor for the past couple of years and I don’t think I could ever go back to anything less than 144hz.

-There is a huge difference, from simply using the computer to overall gaming… everything feels more “live” and smooth.
+There is a huge difference, between simply using the computer to overall gaming… everything feels more “live” and smooth.
 I never thought the difference would be enough to justify the upgrades but sure enough, it was.

-If you have a smaller budget and are just starting out in the PC gaming world then it’s not a bad idea to start with a video card that can provide high quality, 60 FPS experiences at 1080p.
+If you have a smaller budget and are just starting out in the PC gaming world then it’s not a bad idea to start with a video card that can provide high-quality, 60 FPS experiences at 1080p.

 When it comes to upgrading from 60 FPS, be sure to head to an electronics store or to a friend’s place and use a 144hz display in person.
 It’s impossible to truly understand the difference without seeing it yourself.